DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 Plotting functions require the `matplotlib` package to be installed, either manually or via the `dtw-python[plots]` extra.

-A `conda-forge::dtw-python` package is also available, on a best-effort basis (i.e., not well tested).
+A `conda-forge::dtw-python` package is [available](https://anaconda.org/channels/conda-forge/packages/dtw-python/overview) on a best-effort basis (i.e., less well tested).

 ## Getting started